petervanya/DPDsim/README.md

 ```

-## Requirements
-* Python 3
-* numpy, numba, pandas
-* a Fortran compiler (gnu95 is used here)

 ## Performance
-Fortran-optimised code is about an order of magnitude faster
+Fortran-optimised code is about an order of magnitude faster than Python/Numba.
-than Python optimised with Numba.